Diyahp/Stock-Market/README.md

 <li>Return Calculation: Next, I calculated the returns for each option over the chosen period.
 This would involve using formulas to determine the percentage gain or loss on each investment.</li>
 <li>Cumulative Returns: To understand the total growth over time, I calculated the cumulative returns for each option.</li>
 <li>Volatility: I then assessed the volatility of each option.
 Volatility is a measure of price fluctuations, and a high volatility indicates a riskier investment.</li>
-<li>Return Distribution: Finally, I analyzed the distribution of returns for each option.
+<li>Return Distribution: I analyzed the distribution of returns for each option.
 This could involve creating a histogram or using statistical measures to understand how frequently certain returns occurred.</li>
+<li>logarithmic returns or log returns) : Finally i analzed log returns which are a common way to measure the percentage change of an asset's price over time.
+It is calculated by taking the natural logarithm of the ratio between the current price and the previous price</li>

 <h3>Data Acquisition</h3>
 yfinance function was used to download historical and current price data for the specified companies.<br>